Police leader caught speeding: ‘I need to slow my butt down’

 The head of Louisiana State Police public affairs, Capt.
 Nick Manale, said the trooper “utilized his discretion and did not issue a citation.”
 Manale said the trooper did not make notes about how fast Davis was driving in the area where the speed limit was 60 mph (96 kph).

-WAFB requested a copy of the trooper’s body camera footage through a public records request.
+WAFB obtained a copy of the trooper’s body camera footage through a public records request.
 On Thursday, Louisiana State Police released the trooper’s body camera footage and a snippet of video from the trooper’s dashboard camera.

 The body camera footage cuts off as soon as the trooper exits his vehicle and recognizes he has pulled over is his boss.